Debian/.github/profile/README.md

 Open a [**new** issue](https://github.com/Debian/.github/issues/new/choose) with a signed statement asking to be added to the organization.
+The signature needs to be made with your PGP key currently in the Debian keyring.
 All active Debian Developers will be approved.

 Tips